-The footprint of the construction of this telecommunication mast will be 56m, this includes the monopole mast and associated infrastructure.
-It is recommended that the development footprint not be expanded; and during the construction phase the moving area around this construction to be minimized and kept in close proximity to the site.
+The footprint of the construction of this telecommunication mast will be approximately 100m2, this includes the mast and associated infrastructure.
+It is recommended that the footprint do not expand and during the construction phase the moving area around this construction to be minimized and kept in close proximity to the site.